Best Enclosure Size for Tokay Gecko

 Seasonal Habitat Adjustments for Tokay Gecko

 Your Tokay Gecko's habitat needs shift with the seasons.
 In warmer months, a 10-14 inches (25-35 cm) reptile needs cooling options: frozen treats, cooling mats, and increased air circulation around the terrarium.
 Never leave Tokay Gecko in unventilated spaces during heat.
-Winter preparation includes draft-proofing the terrarium, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the terrarium, adding extra substrate for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Tokay Gecko's respiratory health.
 Adjust exploration time routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Tokay Gecko's comfort and health across their 10-20 years lifespan.